 Packers quarterback Aaron Rodgers calls report about hand signals 'dumbest nothingburger article' this season

 Like every Tuesday when Aaron Rodgers goes on "The Pat McAfee Show" you never know what to expect.
-And this week was no different following the Packers' win over the Rams on Monday night.
+And this week was no different following the Green Bay Packers' win over the Los Angeles Rams on Monday night.

 Sure, there was football talk, as he broke down the Packers' path to the playoffs, he provided a brief update on his broken thumb (it's "a lot better" after the bye, he said), he described his failed Hail Mary attempt at the end of the first half, praised Keisean Nixon and his return abilities, and like always talked about his NFL future.
 Then there was alien and UFO talk and this week's recommendation in his book club brought us back to one of his favorite pastimes of COVID.